faudard/DataScienceUdemy/README.md

-# DataScienceUdemy
-Data Science in python using sklearn
+# Data Science in python using sklearn

+This repository contains python file and colab (equivalent to jupyter notebook file).

-Following course in Machine Learning with Python by Dr. Anouar DALLI Provide here some script for datascience using sklearn and pandas in python (colab/jupyter has been given also)
+This is following the course in Machine Learning with Python by Dr. Anouar DALLI
+Keywords: data science, sklearn, pandas, colab, python

-01 Linear Regression
+1. Linear Regression
-02 Multiple Linear Regression
+1. Multiple Linear Regression
-03 Logistic Regression
+1. Logistic Regression
-04 knn
+1. knn
-05 kmeans
+1. kmeans
-06 PCA
+1. PCA
-07 Decision Tree
+1. Decision Tree
-08 Random Forest
+1. Random Forest

 few examples with salary employees, hiring, wines,...